 The previous chief executive, Willie Gallagher, also resigned after two years in the role.

-Mr Jeffrey was previously the managing director of Edinburgh Airport.'Optimum time'
+Mr Jeffrey was previously the managing director of Edinburgh Airport.

 Last week a report published by Edinburgh City Council said work so far had cost £440m, out of a total budget of £545m for the scheme.

 The report also confirmed up to 10 of Edinburgh's unused tram vehicles could be leased to Transport for London to be used on the Croydon Tram Network.